verus-lang/verus-analyzer/CONTRIBUTING.md

 # Contributing to verus-analyzer

-Thank you for your interest in contributing to vust-analyzer!
+Thank you for your interest in contributing to verus-analyzer!
 There are many ways to contribute and we appreciate all of them.

 To get a quick overview of the crates and structure of the project take a look at the